-Considering this, we’ve spoken to HubSpot experts in an attempt to uncover their sales qualification tips that you can use to nail down leads and close more deals.
+To help you out, we’ve spoken to some experts for their sales qualification tips that you can use to nail down leads and close more deals.

 1. Assign homework after introductory conversations.

-Deanna Povec, Senior Channel Account Manager, says that an overlooked tactic is assigning homework to leads at the end of your conversations.
+Deanna Povec, VP of Operations at Media Junction, says that an overlooked tactic is assigning homework to leads at the end of your conversations.
 She says “If I send them a video or read a post, are they invested enough to take 10 minutes to look over them?”

 As she says, if a lead takes the time to look over this information, it’s probably safe to say that they’re interested.
 They care about the potential value you can provide them, and they’re curious to see if the additional information will supplement what you’ve already shared with them.

-Mintis Hankerson, Senior Sales Manager, says that an overlooked sales qualification tactic is to focus on qualifying the business’ needs first.
+Mintis Hankerson, HubSpot's Director of Revenue Strategy, says that an overlooked sales qualification tactic is to focus on qualifying the business’ needs first.
 She thinks that sales representatives often focus on asking “Can you sign by x date?” when they should be asking “When do you need to see results?”

 Essentially, by giving them a set start date you’re letting them know that you’re ready to proceed with next steps.
 If they aren’t yet ready to buy and are still in the decision stage, you’ll likely sense uncertainty on their side or they’ll simply say “No that doesn’t work for us.”